Organization Structure and Leadership#

 There are two levels of leadership described below.
 The first is the organizational level.
 The second is program level.

-Governing Committees#
+Governing councils#

-Executive Council#
+Executive council#

 The Executive Council defines and steers the high-level mission, vision and values of pyOpenSci.
 It also sets the strategic direction and vision for the organization.
 The Executive Director (discussed below) is a voting member of the executive council.